Samsung Galaxy Note 9 review

 - Charges quickly while embedded in the phone

-What can you do exactly?
-The best feature is being able to remotely launch the camera app with a long press of the S Pen button, flip the camera to selfie mode with a single short press, and snap a group photo with two presses.
+So what's exactly new here?
+The most useful and interesting feature this time is the remote control feature, which enable users to remotely launch the camera app with a long press of the button in the centre, flip the camera to selfies mode with a single short press, and snap a group photo with two presses.

-It’s much easier than setting the camera timer, which Samsung hid in the camera settings menu last year, and less awkward than waving your hand in front of the lens to trigger the gesture-initiated camera timer.
+It's easier than any other alternative that's seen on a smartphone camera.
+It's easier to use than the timer or the palm gesture.

 Samsung is making S Pen shortcuts customizable.
 Here are the ideas mentioned: